A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Introduction

-The structure of the manuscript is as follows: in Section~\ref{sec:preliminaries} we provide a preliminary introduction to multiple orthogonal polynomials and their application to Hermite--Pad\'e rational approximation in the univariate setting.
-Next, in Section~\ref{sec:JP}, we define the bivariate Jacobi--Piñeiro polynomials, which satisfy orthogonality conditions with respect to different Jacobi measures on the triangle, along with other desirable properties.
-This section is divided into three cases: the basic case with only two measures and two variables, the case with $r\geq 2$ measures and two variables, and finally we address the case with $d\geq 2$ variables.
-Once these polynomials and their main properties are established, Section~\ref{sec:HP} introduces a bivariate analogue of the Hermite--Padé approximation problem and its solution, which relies on the bivariate Jacobi--Piñeiro polynomials.
-Next, in Section~\ref{sec:simulations}, we choose a particular pair of Jacobi measures on the triangle and present a numerical implementation of the approximants constructed in the previous section.
-Finally, Section~\ref{sec:conclusions} summarizes the main conclusions of this work and discusses several open questions and possible directions for future research.
+The structure of the manuscript is as follows.
+In Section~\ref{sec:preliminaries}, we review the basic concepts of multiple orthogonality and their connection with Hermite--Padé approximation in the univariate setting.
+Section~\ref{sec:JP} introduces and studies a family of bivariate Jacobi--Piñeiro polynomials, obtained through a Rodrigues-type construction and characterized by multiple orthogonality conditions with respect to several Jacobi measures on the triangle.
+This section also includes extensions to an arbitrary number of measures and variables.
+Next, Section~\ref{sec:HP} formulates a bivariate Hermite--Padé-type approximation problem and shows how the proposed polynomial family appears naturally in its solution.
+In Section~\ref{sec:simulations}, we present numerical experiments illustrating the performance of the resulting approximants.
+Finally, Section~\ref{sec:conclusions} summarizes the main findings of the paper and discusses several directions for future research.